 Although water exercise is usually gentle, talk to your doctor before you start a program.
 You want to make sure that water exercise is right for your health condition.

-- You can create more resistance by moving quickly.
-But start slowly, and gradually increase intensity.
+Start slowly, and gradually increase intensity.
 Walk in the water for a few minutes.
 Then you can start jogging.
+You can also use a resistance flotation belt or "water wings" to create more resistance.